python-discord/bot/bot/resources/tags/generators.md

     for element in old_list:
         yield function(element)
 ```
-A generator can produce new elements on demand without storing them in a list.

 You can try to run the loop in the example, and it gives the same result.